Meet the Caregiver

 Paws and Hooves Care Services is a fully insured, professionally operated business.
 I value clear communication, written agreements, and dependable service so clients feel confident and supported from the first consultation onward.

-Animals have been a big part of my life since I was a little girl.
-My love of animals start on my grandparents’ hobby farm outside of Kemptville, Ontario .
-I would follow my grandfather around the barnyard helping him feed and care for the animals.
-He taught me to be kind, patient and loving towards animals.
-When I was about 8 years old we welcomed our first dog a small Yorkie named Katie who was a part of our family for 10 years.
-Our second dog, a spunky, mischievous Beagle named Shadow had a big personality was with us for over 18 years.
-My sweet little black Chihuahua Bella , I brought home from Sault Ste.
-Marie, Ontario along with my first cat a Calico cat named Peaches when I was 22 years old.
+My love of animals started when I was a little girl on my grandparents' hobby farm outside of Kemptville, Ontario.
+I would follow my grandfather around the barnyard and help him feed and take care of the animals.
+He taught me to be kind, patient, and loving towards them.
+When I was about 8 years old, we welcomed our first dog, a small Yorkie named Katie, who was a part of our family for 10 years.
+Our second dog, a spunky, mischievous Beagle named Shadow, had a big personality and was with us for over 18 years.
+My sweet little black Chihuahua, Bella, I brought home from Sault Ste.
+Marie, Ontario, along with my first cat, a Calico cat named Peaches when I was 22 years old, who lived with me until she passed away from old age at 16 years.
 Bella was my little black shadow and would follow me everywhere I went.
 She passed away at the age of 18 years from old age.
 Peaches was my first cat that I had adopted from the Humane Society in Sault Ste Marie.
-I named her Peaches because of her peachy colours.
-She was a very chatty cat and she loved drinking water from the tap.
-She was with me until she was 16 years old.
-I had a bunny named Buddy who was with me for a short period of time and two hamsters Speedy and Patches.
+I named her Peaches because of her peachy colors.
+She was a very chatty cat, and she loved drinking water from the tap.
+I also had a bunny named Buddy who was with me for a short period of time and two hamsters, Speedy and Patches.

-I currently share my life with a 6 year old rescued Terrier -Mixed breed name, Prince who I adopted from SCAAR dog rescue a month before the first Covid-19 Lockdown in 2020.
-Prince is a very high energy, dog that loves to play outside and loves going out to the barn.
-He is my little wing man.
-I adopted a Tuxedo Cat name Harley from the Middle-Sex Humane Society in 2021 as a companion for Prince.
+I currently share my life with a 6-year-old rescued Terrier-Mixed breed named Prince, who I adopted from SCAAR dog rescue a month before the first Covid-19 Lockdown in 2020.
+Prince is a very high-energy dog that loves to play outside and loves going out to the barn.
+He is my little wingman.
+I adopted a Tuxedo Cat named Harley from the Middlesex Humane Society in 2021 as a companion for Prince.
 Harley is a very sassy, sweet little cat and very independent.
-It took sometime for her to trust and bond with me.
-I decided I wanted to get a friend for Harley because I thought she was getting lonely when Prince and I would go out, so I brought my youngest cat , Autumn home September 2024.
-My friend had adopted her sister from a litter of barn kittens and Autumn was the last kitten in the litter that needed a home.
-Autumn is a sweet, curious and outgoing little cat.
+It took some time for her to trust and bond with me.
+I decided I wanted to get a friend for Harley because I thought she was getting lonely when Prince and I would go out, so I brought my youngest cat, Autumn, home in September 2024.
+My friend had adopted her sister from a litter of barn kittens, and Autumn was the last kitten in the litter that needed a home.
+Autumn is a sweet, curious, and outgoing little cat.
 She has bonded with Prince and follows him everywhere.

-I have been a volunteer at Gateway Equine Healing Centre for the past 10 years.
-My first year volunteering I was asked by my friend and the barn owner to work with a little horse that needed some attention that is when I met Contigo.
-Contigo is a 17 year old Paso Fino gelding.
-He is a very sensitive and reactive horse that needs a confident and brave rider .
-He experienced some trauma as a young horse and it took me a few years of working with him consistently in natural horsemanship to gain his trust and establish a strong relationship with him.
-He is a very intelligent horse and he loves to learn new things.
-Contigo is a Paso Fino, which is a small Latin American breed of horses that are known for their smooth, flowing gaits.
+I have been a volunteer at Gateway Equine Healing Centre located outside Poplar Hills, Ontario for the past 10 years.
+My first year volunteering, I was asked by my friend and the barn owner to work with a little horse that needed some attention.
+That is when I met Contigo.
+He is a very sensitive and reactive horse that needs a confident and brave rider.
+He experienced some trauma as a young horse, and it took me a few years of working with him consistently in natural horsemanship to gain his trust and establish a strong relationship with him.
+He is a very intelligent horse, and he loves to learn new things.
+Contigo is a 17-year-old Paso Fino gelding, which is a small Latin American breed of horses that are known for their smooth, flowing gaits.
 Contigo is very special to me.

-I adopted two Roborovski dwarf hamsters name Vixen and Aspen from the Middle-Sex Humane Society in 2025.
+I adopted two Roborovski dwarf hamsters named Vixen and Aspen from the Middlesex Humane Society in 2025.
 They are nocturnal and tend to be up during the night.
-They are very cute and not as friendly as other breeds of hamster, but they are fun to watch in their cages.
-I love spending time out in nature at my family’s cottage in Grand Bend or spending time with my friends and family.
+They are very cute and not as friendly as other breeds of hamsters, but they are fun to watch in their cages.
+I love spending time out in nature at my family's cottage in Grand Bend, Ontario or spending time with my friends and family.

-My animals provide me with unconditional love, companionship and friendship.
-I believe when you open your heart and your home to animal whether it is a dog, cat, bunny, horse you are promising that animal a life long commitment to their health and well-being.
-My animals are my whole world and I promise to treat your animals in my care as if they are my own.
+My animals provide me with unconditional love, companionship, and friendship.
+I believe when you open your heart and your home to an animal, whether it is a dog, cat, bunny, or horse, you are promising that animal a lifelong commitment to their health and well-being.
+My animals are my whole world, and I promise to treat your animals in my care as if they are my own.